The colours of water: purple

 Taking up the multicoloured nature of the wet element, the colourful opening weekend will focus on three of these colours and their associations: on Friday on rivers (green water), on Saturday on water in the city (purple water) and on Sunday on drought (brown water).

-purple water
+Purple water

 When a city is reflected in rain, puddles or waterways, the water can appear colourful.
 These shades of colour tell of the diverse interconnections between history and architecture, culture and infrastructure with this essential element.
 Viewed from the water, Berlin reveals itself as an experiment between staging and concealment, between thoughtless consumption and laborious balance in the use of resources.
 Saturday is dedicated to water in the city: from historical and current challenges to Berlin’s visible and invisible water architecture to bathing and swimming in urban spaces.